An analysis of published results of NBFCs listed companies for the year ended 31 March 2019.

-Basis of our analysis is a comparison of the reported financial results for the half year ended 30 September 2017 under the erstwhile Indian GAAP with the restated financial results for the same period under Ind AS, that have been published as comparatives for the period ended 30 September 2018.
+In this publication, we analyse the results of 60 NBFCs (28 NBFCs that have their debt securities listed on the BSE and 32 equity listed NBFCs on BSE 500).
+Basis of our analysis is a comparison of the reported financial results for the year ended 31 March 2018 under the erstwhile Indian GAAP with the restated financial results for the same period under Ind AS, that have been published as comparatives for the year ended 31 March 2019.

-The trend of impact of Ind AS on key financial metrics for half year ended 30 September 2017 is in line with the trend observed in the first quarter 30 June 2017 i.e., there is an increase in revenue from operations, finance cost and employee cost under Ind AS in comparison to the erstwhile Indian GAAP while there is a fall in profit after tax.
-Additionally, we observed that there is an increase in loan loss provision reported by 22 per cent by the equity listed NBFCs while debt listed NBFCs showcased a reduction in the loan loss provision by 28 per cent.
+The trend of impact of Ind AS on key financial metrics for the year ended 31 March 2018 is in line with the trend observed in our publications Ind AS: Practical Perspectives (NBFCs) for the half year ended 30 September 2018 and quarter ended 30 June 2018.
+There is an increase in revenue from operations, finance cost and employee cost under Ind AS in comparison to the erstwhile Indian GAAP while there is a fall in profit after tax.
+Additionally, we observed that there is an increase in loan loss provision reported by 12.6 per cent by the equity listed NBFCs while debt listed NBFCs showcased a reduction in the loan loss provision by 12.1 per cent.

 © 2019 KPMG, an Indian Registered Partnership and a member firm of the KPMG network of independent member firms affiliated with KPMG International Cooperative (“KPMG International”), a Swiss entity.
 All rights reserved.